Kraft Heinz: Finance

 For the fiscal year 2017, Kraft Heinz reported earnings of 11.0 billion, with annual revenue of 26.2 billion, a decline of 0.6% over the previous fiscal cycle.
 Kraft Heinz's shares traded at over $61 per share, and its market capitalization was valued at over 136 billion in September 2018.

 In February 2019, shares in Kraft Heinz fell to a record low of under $35 after the company reported a $10.2bn loss for the previous year as the company announced that it would take a $15.4 billion writedown of its Kraft and Oscar Mayer brands, cut its dividend, and acknowledged that the U.S. Securities and Exchange Commission had opened a probe into its accounting practices.
 In August 2019, Kraft Heinz announced a further $1.22 billion in writedowns, as well as the return of its former CFO, Paulo Basilio, who held the position until 2017, to replace David Knopf, saying that it wanted a "seasoned veteran" following a series of accounting errors.

-On February 21, 2019, Kraft Heinz reported that they received a Securities and Exchange Commission (SEC) subpoena in October that aimed to look into the company's accounting policies and internal controls.
-Kraft Heinz also announced that they cut their dividend from 62.5 cents a share to 40 cents.
+On February 21, 2019, Kraft Heinz reported that it received a Securities and Exchange Commission (SEC) subpoena in October that aimed to look into the company's accounting policies and internal controls.
+Kraft Heinz also announced that it cut its dividend from 62.5 cents a share to 40 cents.
 The company also announced a goodwill impairment charge that wrote down the value of the company's Kraft and Oscar Mayer brands of $15.4 billion in the fourth quarter, which resulted in a net loss of $12.61 billion.
 The all-resulting news made the company's stock crash more than 20% in after-hours trading.
 The stock plunge resulted in Berkshire Hathaway, the largest stockowner, recording a write down of $3 billion and a stock value loss of $4.3 billion just a day before Berkshire Hathaway's quarterly earnings and annual report to investors.

 In September 2020, Kraft Heinz announced its new enterprise strategy, including plans to cut $2 billion in costs over five years, resulting in an estimated generation of 4% to 6% adjusted earnings per share growth.
 The announcement resulted in multiple stock upgrades by CFRA and Guggenheim due to the renewed positive financial outlook of the company.

 In September 2021, Kraft Heinz was fined $62m to settle the U.S. Securities and Exchange Commission probe into an improper claim of $200m in cost savings.
 The $200 million in "bogus cost savings" (reportedly from merger) forced the company to restate its financial results for the years 2015 through 2018.